PRELIMINARY PROGRAMME

 DC link capacitors are placed between a DC source (battery or rectified DC) and a power stage such as an inverter or motor drive to provide a temporary buffer of energy.
 Würth Elektronik eiSos introduces the new DC-Link film capacitors to provide solutions for the high energy density applications of the future in e-mobility and renewable technologies.
 The WCAP-FTDB capacitors offer high ruggedness and stability over a long load life thanks to the metallized polypropylene film (MKP).

-Didier Balocco is with OnSemi
+Didier Balocco

 Coffee Break